Fishing For The Girls

 fly-fishing

 We spent the day wading into the water on a beach near my place to brush up on our casting, try one another's equipment, and get to know one another in a stress-free environment.
-By the first night, we were all so bonded there wasn’t a silent moment in my cabin until sleep took over.
+By the first night, we were all so bonded that there wasn’t a silent moment in my cabin until sleep took over.

-Pulling into Anderson’s Lodge the next day, you could feel the energy lift in the vehicle; voices got higher and hands were fidgeting with the doors as if to jump out.
+Pulling into Anderson’s Lodge the next day, you could feel the energy lift in the vehicle; voices got higher, and hands were fidgeting with the doors as if to jump out.
 The adventure had officially begun.

-Getting Started To Fish Muskie
+Getting Started to Fish Muskie

 We were under no false pretences that landing a muskie on the fly in a week, between the six of us, would be easy.
 We were even more humble knowing we were fishing a lake with one of the most infamous reputations for difficult muskies, Lac Seul.
-But it also has a famous reputation for giant muskie.
+But it also has a famous reputation for giant muskies.

-The first day we woke to frost on the ground, quickly realizing we landed right at the beginning of a cold front moving in for the week.
+The first day, we woke to frost on the ground, quickly realizing we landed right at the beginning of a cold front moving in for the week.
 Our guides were discouraged, but there wasn’t much keeping our spirits down.

 fishing

-Opting for the true Canadian experience of shore lunch, we decided to fish walleye close together that morning before we parted ways for muskie.
+Opting for the true Canadian experience of shore lunch, we decided to fish for walleye close together that morning before we parted ways for muskie.

 Camaraderie Achieved

-Sitting around the fire at noon, we discussed our morning on the water, and how everyone was settling in with their gear and guides and enjoyed the quintessential shore lunch experience.
+Sitting around the fire at noon, we discussed our morning on the water and how everyone was settling in with their gear and guides and enjoyed the quintessential shore lunch experience.
 We swapped stories of defeat and small successes with ambitious pike.
 But Anneliese had the best story to share.

-She was the only one to see a muskie on the first day, a muskie that grabbed her fly when she raised it up to cast again, learning a valuable lesson that we always finish our casts, and do the mandatory figure eights.
+She was the only one to see a muskie on the first day, a muskie that grabbed her fly when she raised it to cast again, learning a valuable lesson that we always finish our casts and do the mandatory figure eights.
 I can’t say for sure, but I’m fairly positive she never again cut one of her casts short the rest of the trip.

 experiencing the lodge

-As we parted ways to continue fishing, you could feel the group’s reluctance to go separate ways, but there were muskies out there waiting to break our hearts some more.
+As we parted ways to continue fishing, you could feel the group’s reluctance to go our separate ways, but there were muskies out there waiting to break our hearts some more.

-We Shouldn't Been Fishing Last Week
+We Shouldn't Have Been Fishing Last Week

 northern-pike

-It was the last day of our four days of fishing and several of the ladies hooked into, we’ll say, possible muskies with no connections making boat side, save for a few really nice pike.
-In the morning the skies cleared and gave way to a beautiful display of sun rays, suddenly it was warm enough for t-shirts again, as if Lac Seul was taunting us to stay longer.
+It was the last day of our four days of fishing, and several of the ladies hooked into, we’ll say, possible muskies with no connections making boat side, save for a few really nice pike.
+In the morning, the skies cleared and gave way to a beautiful display of sun rays, suddenly it was warm enough for t-shirts again, as if Lac Seul was taunting us to stay longer.

-But This Is Still Lac Seul
+But This is Still Lac Seul

 Sticking to Lac Seul’s allure and mysterious ways, the sunshine was quickly followed by a storm front moving in from the north.
-Not a direction you want to mess with, but every muskie angler knows what storms do––move fish.
+Not a direction you want to mess with, but every muskie angler knows what storms do–move fish.

-As if on cue, with my scheming mind staring intently at my white fly pulse through the tea-stained waters of Lac Seul, I get to witness my first monstrosity this lake is famous for.
+As if on cue, with my scheming mind staring intently at my white fly pulse through the tea-stained waters of Lac Seul, I get to witness my first monstrosity, this lake is famous for.
 Easily a four-footer, the behemoth tailed my fly back to the boat, my guide’s noticeable nerves heightening my excitement as I brought the fly into the eight.
 She followed my fly on two turns for certain, before dropping down enough that I couldn’t see her ghostly back.

 We rested the spot, then tried it in an hour.
 It was pouring rain by this point.
-Typical to big, smart fish, we never saw that her again.
+Typical of big, smart fish, we never saw her again.
 The same fly that hooked into another muskie two years prior on Lac Seul had raised another behemoth, bringing me the same heartache once again.

 lodge experience

-When we got back to the docks, I was still shaking recounting the story to everyone collecting their gear.
+When we got back to the docks, I was still shaking, recounting the story to everyone, collecting their gear.
 We all sauntered slowly and unwillingly off the docks at Anderson’s Lac Seul landing.

 Chantal, Olivia, Nicole, Chloe, Anneliese, and I water-hauled our week away with monstrous flies and stiff shoulders.
 On our final evening in the cabin, we agreed wholeheartedly that no muskie was better than never meeting one another at all.